Aarun Nagar

 Aarun Nagar is an Indian film director, writer, editor, producer and actor known for his works in Hindi-language films.

 Early life and education

 Nagar was born in the village of Dujana in Gautam Buddh Nagar district of Uttar Pradesh.
-He graduated from Delhi University.
+He completed his initial education from Shri Gandhi Inter College, Dujana.
+Nagar graduated from Delhi University.

 Career

 As an actor

 Nagar started his acting career in 2003 with a devotional TV serial, based on Sai Baba as a lead role of Sri Sai.
 Nagar did about 25 TV serials on various Channels, i.e. Kaali – Ek Agnipariksha (Star Plus), Seven (Sony), Kismat (Sony), Vaseeyat (DD), Dhoondh Legi Manzil Humein (Star One), etc. These serials did reasonably well at that time and exposed him to many filmmakers in the industry, leading him to being cast in so many famous Bollywood Movies such as Bhouri alongside stalwarts like Raghuveer Yadav, Aditya Pancholi, Shakti Kapoor.
 He has consistently won rave reviews for all his performances in films such as Semshook (2010), Children of War (2014) Gurjar Aandolan (2014), Uvaa (2015) Bhouri (2016) Risknamaa (2019).